morse-simulator/morse/doc/morse/dev/adding_component.rst

 class.
 This will allow you to create an object in the Blender interface, which will call your logic code every *n* frame of the simulation.

-- Sensors must extend :py:class:`morse.builder.creator.SensorCreator`
-  * have a look at :py:class:`morse.builder.sensors.Pose` for a simple example
+- Sensors must extend :py:class:`morse.builder.creator.SensorCreator`.
+Have a look at :py:class:`morse.builder.sensors.Pose` for a simple example.

-- Actuators must extend :py:class:`morse.builder.creator.ActuatorCreator`
+- Actuators must extend :py:class:`morse.builder.creator.ActuatorCreator`.
-  * have a look at :py:class:`morse.builder.actuators.MotionVW` for a simple example
+  Have a look at :py:class:`morse.builder.actuators.MotionVW` for a simple example.

 .. code-block:: python

     from morse.builder.creator import SensorCreator

     class PTUPosture(SensorCreator):